'The Godfather': Mexico's ex-defense chief helped ship tons of cocaine and heroin

 He is also accused of introducing the gang’s senior leaders to other Mexican officials in exchange for bribes.
 Information he passed on about cooperating witnesses in a U.S. investigation led to the murder of a cartel member wrongly believed to be assisting U.S. law enforcement, the documents said.

-The thousands of intercepted communications including ones in which the minister discussed his historical assistance to another drug trafficking organization, prosecutors said.
+The thousands of intercepted communications included ones in which the minister discussed his historical assistance to another drug trafficking organization, prosecutors said.

 Mexico’s armed forces are generally perceived as less prone to corruption than the police.
 However, that image has eroded since former president Felipe Calderon first sent in the military to fight the gangs at the end of 2006.